 This studio course introduces pastels as a drawing medium.
-Pastels consist of crayon-like sticks of compressed pigment in either a chalk or wax binder.
-It is an expressive, direct medium that has been widely used by the European and English masters.
-In this course, colour mixing and pastel techniques on a variety of papers will be explored.
+Pastels are crayon-like sticks of compressed pigment in either a chalk or wax binder.
+In this course, colour mixing and pastel techniques on a variety of papers will be explored as will the expressive potential of the medium.
 Students will complete a number of landscape, still life, and portrait paintings.
 Emphasis will be put on developing compositional skills using pastels.
 Prerequisites: ART 101, 102.
 Three credits.